Yes, America's Anchorman is away and this is your official EIB Anchor Baby clinging on before the wall along the northern border is built.

 And that's what we want to do.

-We he's not gonna stay here.
+He's not going to stay here.

 He doesn't want to move into the president's dorm at Wesleyan University.

-He doesn't want to go on welfare, doesn't want to send his children to the school, he doesn't want to clog up the emergency room because he got a hernia picking up his flute.
+He doesn't want to clog up the emergency room because he got a hernia picking up his flute.

-And at a certain point you think it would be better just to put him on a plane from Montreal to Mexico City and have him walk across the Rio Grande and just stay here for free.
+And at a certain point, you think it would be better just to put him on a plane from Montreal to Mexico City and have him walk across the Rio Grande and just stay here for free.

-When you walk across, you you you go in a flat bottom skiff across the Rio Grande, uh you get there, they uh basically give you a tag and they say we'll check in with you in ten, fifteen years' time.
+You get there, they basically give you a tag and they say, we'll check in with you in 10, 15 years' time.

-Twenty, thirty years' time, uh we'll be uh serving you with the deportation order, but don't worry, there's 20 years of appeals with that.
+But don't worry, there's 20 years of appeals with that.

 And this is, as I said, this is the express check-in service.